watson-developer-cloud/swift-sdk/.github/CONTRIBUTING.md

     * Check for unnecessary whitespace with `git diff --check` before committing.
   3. Ensure all tests pass successfully.
   4. Commit your changes.
-  5. Push to your fork and submit a pull request to the **develop** branch.
+  5. Push to your fork and submit a pull request to the **master** branch.
   6. See our [pull request template](pull_request_template.md)

 # Developer's Certificate of Origin 1.1